Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: Numerical Methods Based on PL and SS Functionals

 where $\theta(e) \in (-\pi, \pi)$ is the signed angle between the normals to the adjacent faces at $e$; see \cite[Section 4.4]{Sullivan2008}, \cite[Figure 6]{Bobenko05aconformal}, \cite[Page 227]{Brakke:evolverManual}.

 \begin{remark} Besides the area-variation characterization \eqref{eq:AreaVariation}, we also have the characterization of mean curvature based on the Laplace-Beltrami operator:

 where $\mathbf{X}: S \goto \bR^3$ is the position function of the surface $S$.
 It is just a matter of taste to derive a discrete mean curvature based on a discrete Laplace operator or a discrete area variation.
 For our purpose here, we choose the latter simply because we need the area variation anyway for our solver.
-In fact, by combining \eqref{eq:cotangent}, \eqref{eq:MeanCurVec} and \eqref{eq:DiscreteLaplace} one can retrieve the cotangent formula for the discrete Laplace-Beltrami operator. \end{remark}
+In fact, by combining \eqref{eq:cotangent}, \eqref{eq:MeanCurVec} and \eqref{eq:DiscreteLaplace} one can retrieve the cotangent formula for the discrete Laplace-Beltrami operator.
+For yet another connection of the cotangent formula with area and Dirichlet energy, see Section~\ref{sec:PLConformalEnergy}.
+Also, see \cite{Wardetzky2008} for the convergence properties of the cotangent formula. \end{remark}

 Bobenko's Willmore energy is based on a rather different philosophy: it is designed to satisfy an exact M\"obius invariant property and measures a `degree of sphericity' \cite[Proposition 2]{Bobenko05aconformal}.
 It is defined as where $W(v) = \sum_{e \ni v} \beta(e) - 2\pi$ and $\beta(e)$ is an angle formed by the circumscribed circles of the two triangles sharing the edge $e$ \cite[Definition 1]{Bobenko05aconformal}.\footnote{Since $W_{\rm Bobenko}$, like all other discrete Willmore energies here, intends to approximate $\iint H^2 \,dA$, whereas Bobenko's definition of $W$ in \cite{Bobenko05aconformal} intends to be a discrete analog of $\iint H^2-K \,dA$, the two differ by $4\pi(1-g)$ according to the Gauss-Bonnet theorem.
 Of course, there is no difference in the genus $g=1$ case.}